catyphram/tagallery/README.md

 Commit messages follow the [Conventional Commits specification](https://www.conventionalcommits.org/) and are enforeced by [Commitlint](https://conventional-changelog.github.io/commitlint/#/) using the [conventional config](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).
 Keywords may be added to [close a ticket](https://help.github.com/articles/closing-issues-using-keywords/) or otherwise state the progress, e. g. `progresses #1`.
-The repository supports [Commitizen](http://commitizen.github.io/cz-cli/), so you may use `yarn run cm` as an alternativ to `git commit` if you commit on the command line.
+The repository supports [Commitizen](http://commitizen.github.io/cz-cli/), so you may use `yarn cz` as an alternativ to `git commit` if you commit on the command line.
 Use `\n` to separate a multi-line body message.

 We are following a [feature branching model](https://guides.github.com/introduction/flow/).
-Changes to the `master` branch have to be made through PRs and need to pass the [CI pipeline](https://travis-ci.org/), which runs linters and tests, before it can be merged via Github.
-The PR is automatically squashed before the merge.
+Changes to the `master` branch have to be made through PRs and need to pass the [CI pipeline](https://travis-ci.com/), which runs linters and tests, before it can be merged via Github.